 That afternoon, the Deep Impact team had their turn.
-Recall (Across the Universe, June 25, 2005) that last July they’d flung a copper canister at nearly 40,000 km/hr into the nucleus of Comet Tempel 1.
+Recall (Across the Universe) that the previous July they’d flung a copper canister at nearly 40,000 km/hr into the nucleus of Comet Tempel 1.
 Their high speed movie showed a “puff” of superheated rock droplets at the instant of impact, followed by a cloud of dust and ice.
 Spectrometers on board recorded the chemical composition of the cloud; and watching it fall back to the comet let them measure the comet’s weak gravity.
 It is so low that the comet nucleus must be quite fluffy, more than half empty space.

-Friday morning, the Japanese Hayabusa mission (Across the Universe, October 30, 2004) presented their results.
+Friday morning, the Japanese Hayabusa mission (Across the Universe) presented their results.
 Their target asteroid, Itokawa, also appears to be a rubble pile, 40% empty space, covered with boulders and gravel.
 Their lander picked up samples, but trouble with the spacecraft means they may not get them back to Earth until 2010, three years later than planned.

 Perhaps giddy with these delightful results, several scientists presented some more adventurous speculations.
-Jonathan Lunine (University of Arizona), in a special prize lecture, suggested that we should send blimps to Titan (Across the Universe, January 29, 2005) to cruise its atmosphere, with occasional forays to the surface to look for life in its methane lakes.
+Jonathan Lunine (then at University of Arizona, now at Cornell), in a special prize lecture, suggested that we should send blimps to Titan (Across the Universe) to cruise its atmosphere, with occasional forays to the surface to look for life in its methane lakes.

 Brett Gladmann (University of British Columbia) presented calculations showing that microbe-bearing meteorites launched by impacts from Earth could actually reach Titan.
 Would that provide the seeds of life for Jonathan’s blimps to find?
 “Don’t ask me,” Brett replied.
 “I’m just the pizza delivery boy.”

 Not all was sunshine and fun.
-At a sober session Monday evening, the scientists heard the bad news that NASA is cutting their science budget by 15%, with Astrobiology (Across the Universe, April 24, 2004) chopped in half.
+At a sober session Monday evening, the scientists heard the bad news that NASA is cutting their science budget by 15%, with Astrobiology (Across the Universe) chopped in half.
 Cost overruns with NASA’s shuttle, and the general dire state of the US budget, are to blame.